budkina/VirIdAl/README.md

 # VirIdAl

-VirIdAl is a pipeline for the identification of virus sequences in NGS data.
-It allows you to perform a qualitative analysis on a metagenomic sample and extract a list of virus sequences and sequences from an unidentified source for further research.
+VirIdAl is a pipeline for identifying viral sequences in NGS data.
+It allows a qualitative analysis of a metagenomic sample and extraction of a list of viral sequences and sequences from an unidentified source for further investigation.

 ## Workflow